joakim/tent-link/README.md

+**This is very much a work in progress, and only a suggestion.**

 # Link

-A simple Tent post type for sharing/referencing a URL, typically to a web page. **(This is very much a WIP, and only a suggestion.)**
+A simple Tent post type for sharing/referencing a URL, typically to a web page.

 Posts of other types may reference `link` posts for use in a particular context.